Endingen am Kaiserstuhl: Geographic location

 The town of Endingen with the winegrowing villages Amoltern, Kiechlinsbergen and Königschaffhausen is located in the north of the Kaiserstuhl.
 The highest point of the community is lying in the south of the city core, the Katharinenberg, on top of which stands a chapel.
 With 492.4 m above sea level it is the third highest peak of the Kaiserstuhl.

 Climate

 The city is located in one of the warmest areas of Germany, the Kaiserstuhl.
 The Mediterranean climate is reflected in the quality of the wines grown.

-The climate in this area is close to a mediterrean microclimate, and there is adequate rainfall year-round.
+The climate in this area is close to a Mediterranean microclimate, and there is adequate rainfall year-round.
 However, more year-round rain occurs than in the Rhine plateau because of the closeness to the Black Forest.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
 However, it is close to being humid subtropical (Cfa) due to the mean temperatures in July and August just under 22 °C. The city is close to the Kaiserstuhl, a range of hills of volcanic origin located a few miles away which is considered to be one of the warmest places of Germany and therefore considered as a viticultural area.